framely/community/docs/guide/build-simple-chatbot.md

 ![PingPong add entity expression](/images/guide/pingpong/pingpong_entity_expression.png)
 :::

-### Build skill: Pingpong
+### Build skill: PingPong
 Conceptually, a skill is a conversationally exposed functions, with input parameters represented by its slots.
-In this tutorial, let's build a simple skill "Pingpong" with a single slot of Location type.
+In this tutorial, let's build a simple skill "PingPong" with a single slot of Location type.
 A location is a required slot for this skill, so when it is missing from the user's initial utterance, the chatbot will prompt the user for it.
 Once the instance of this function type is created, the chatbot simply produces an acknowledgement in the form of `pong to ${location}`.

 #### Schema layer: declare a skill
 At this layer, we create the skill, add all its slots that represents input parameters for the corresponding function, as well as local functions and services.